manelbktb/projet_court_M_Benkortebi/README.md

 conda activate your_environment_name
 ```

-Execute the main program main.py by specifying the PDB file name, the path to the PDB file, and the desired number of points on the sphere:
+Execute the main program main.py by specifying the PDB file name, the path to the PDB file, and the desired number of points on the sphere :
 ```bash
 python main.py pdb_name pdb_path nb_points
 ```